How much do backlinks really cost in 2026? We checked 132 contractors to save you time.

 In 99% of cases, content placement is business for the website owners.
 So, every link and content placement has its cost.

-The prices vary depending on the link-donor performance, traffic geography, domain authority, and other factors.
-The better the performance, the higher will be the price.
+Prices vary based on link-donor performance, traffic geography, domain authority, and other factors.
+The better the performance, the higher the price.

 Also, the price for the link from the same link donor may vary greatly.
 We wrote a separate post on what influences the cost of the backlink from the same website.
-If you want to check the market prices for the link from the exact website, use one of the reputable link-building marketplaces.
+If you want to check market prices for the link on a specific website, use a reputable link-building marketplace.

 #3.
 Content creation

-Links require content to be referred from.
+Links require content to refer to.
 You must provide the content, or the publisher/agency will create it for an extra fee.

-Based on my experience, a qualified writer rarely costs less than $50/hour in the US and $20/hour in eastern EU and Asia.
-A normal quality content takes 2-3 hours to put together.
+Based on my experience, a qualified writer rarely costs less than $50/hour in the US and $10/hour in Eastern Europe and Asia.
+A normal-quality piece of content takes 2-3 hours to put together.

 #4.
 SEO or link-building agency markup

-If you build backlinks through an agency, the agency has its costs and exists for profits.
+If you build backlinks through an agency, the agency has costs and exists to make a profit.
 Depending on the agency, backlinks from the same website can cost between $10 and $500.

 The cost breakup.